Hu-Ham/f-stats/README.md

 # Hu-Ham.github.io/f-stats/
 This is an education and graphics  tool project to calculate the three core F-statistics, FST,FIS and FIT.
 These statistics work by measuring degree of homozygosity by descent as a mean sof estimating population distance and inbreeding.
+FIS represents individual differential allele frequences across sub population, FIT represents the same but across the total population.
+FST is a measure of the differential alleic variation in subpopulation from total population.